mvlahovi/Home-Weather-Station/README.md

 ### Simple and repeatable to build
 In this version I used a graphic display with 5V power supply and with 15 control lines which I would not recommend to anyone.
 So I don’t give a schematic diagram.
 The display works properly, but with a complicated interface.
+Future version will be simple.

 ## Power loss
 Electricity goes away many times, specially during storms.
 Outdoor unit that is powered by a 30W solar cell and a 15 Ah battery which is enough for a few days.
 The indoor unit is powered by a computer 480W uninterruptible power supply UPS which is enough for a few hours.